Haivision/srt/docs/API.md

 ID.
 A call to `srt_accept` on a listener socket that has group connections allowed must take this into consideration.
-It's up to the caller of this function to make this distinction and to take appropriate action depending on the type of the entity returned.
+It's up to the caller of this function to make this distinction and to take appropriate action depending on the type of entity returned.

 - When this flag is set to 1 on an accepted socket that is passed to the listener callback handler, it means that this socket is created for a group